-Semester Grade Percent

-А 90-100

-В 80-89

 С 70-79

 D 60-69

 F 59 and below

+Quizzes will be timed.
+Students who are late without an administrative excuse will not be given additional time.
+Students who miss a quiz will not be allowed to makeup the quiz unless they have an administrative excuse.
+The missed quiz must be made up before the next class meeting.

+All assignments require individual effort unless indicated otherwise.
+Any evidence of plagiarism or cheating on assignments will result in a zero for that assignment.
+Any cheating on a quiz or exam or a repeat plagiarism offence on an assignment will result in an automatically earned "F" for the semester.

+2. Attendance Policies

-- 2. Only administrative excuses or serious medical problems are allowed for an excused late exam or quiz.
+Only administrative excuses or serious medical problems are allowed for an excused late exam or quiz.
 In such cases the instructor must be contacted BEFORE the scheduled exam time.
 If the instructor is not contacted upon a student's return to class after a missed exam, the makeup is treated as an unexcused late exam.
 Late exams must be taken before the next class meets.
-Unexcused late exams may be taken but will cost the student 20% of his or her potential maximum makeup exam grade the first time, 30% the second time, 40% the third time, etc. - 3.
+Unexcused late exams may be taken but will cost the student 20% of his or her potential maximum makeup exam grade the first time, 30% the second time, 40% the third time, etc.

 The student is allowed three absences for illness, emergencies, or for personal reasons.
 Thereafter each absence will result in a 2% reduction in the total semester points.
-Only administratively excused absences will be excused. - 4.
+Only administratively excused absences will be excused.

 Students who miss class are responsible for finding out what they missed and arranging to makeup any possible outstanding work.
 All work must be made-up within a week.
-All quizzes and exams must be made up before the next scheduled class time. - 5.
-Quizzes will be timed.
-Students who are late without an administrative excuse will not be given additional time.
-Students who miss a quiz will not be allowed to makeup the quiz unless they have an administrative excuse.
-The missed quiz must be made up before the next class meeting. - 6.
-All assignments require individual effort unless indicated otherwise.
-Any evidence of plagiarism or cheating on assignments will result in a zero for that assignment.
-Any cheating on a quiz or exam or a repeat plagiarism offence on an assignment will result in an automatically earned "F" for the semester. - 7.
-Whole Person Assessment Requirements The student will read a current article on a Global Health crisis/ issue and prepare a written response to include a summary of main points, analysis of how science, Christianity, and they personally can contribute to the solution of the crisis.
+All quizzes and exams must be made up before the next scheduled class time.

+3. Whole Person Assessment Requirements

+The student will read a current article on a Global Health crisis/ issue and prepare a written response to include a summary of main points, analysis of how science, Christianity, and they personally can contribute to the solution of the crisis.

-VI.
+VII.
 COURSE CALENDAR